JialingYu/AI-for-Trading/natural language processing/README.md

 For long term investment, we need to read financial reports such as 10-k reports from SEC(u.s. security and exchange commissions) for company information.
 The EDGAR database of SEC contains all financial reports.
 We can visit [the website of SEC](https://www.sec.gov/) to visit the EDGAR database, and then search each company by its ticker symbol, e.g., AAPL for apple.

-#### use regex to process .txt file
+#### 3.1.
+Use regex to process .txt file
-One way to extract data from 10-K reports is to use regular expression to process the `.txt` file of the 10-K reports.
+One way to extract data from 10-K reports is to use regular expression to process the .txt file of the 10-K reports.
 If the 10-K report is in HTML format, we can first transform it into txt format, and then process it.

 In the following we will show how to create regular expression using python.
 Regular expression(regex, regexp) is a sequence of characters that specify a match pattern in text.
 Such patterns are used by string-searching-algorithm for "find" or “find and replace” operation on strings.

-##### Regular expression can be used to match letters and metacharacters:
+##### 3.1.1.
+Regular expression can be used to match letters and metacharacters:

 In order to find words using regular expression in a text, we first create a regular expression object from raw string using `compile()` fucntion from the python `re` module, and then use the `finditer()` object method to find the iterations of the regular expression.
 The function returns an iterator object which we can iterate through.